Cog-Creators/Red-DiscordBot/docs/install_guides/windows.rst

 storage backend and the name of the instance (which will be used for running the bot).

-Once done setting up the instance, run the following command to run Red:
+Once done setting up the instance, run the following command to run Blue:

 .. prompt:: batch
     :prompts: (redenv) C:\\>